-Majorca is home to an amazing range of cave systems, the most impressive being the Coves del Drach on the east coast of the island, a fanciful land of giant stalactites, stalagmites and shimmering underground lakes.
-These four caves, formed by the erosion of rainwater over millions of years and connected to each other, house Lake Martel, one of the largest underground lakes in the world, where classical music concerts are offered daily.
+Besides having many amazing holiday villas, Majorca is home to an amazing range of cave systems.
+From your villa in Santa Ponsa, you can visit the Coves del Drach on the east coast of the island.
+It is a fanciful land of giant stalactites, stalagmites and shimmering underground lakes.
+These four caves, formed by the erosion of rainwater over millions of years and connected, house Lake Martel, one of the largest underground lakes in the world.
+Stop by the lake to enjoy classical music concerts offered daily.
 Make this one of your must-sees on your holiday in Majorca!

 Majorca is the biggest island in Spain, so you need to come back again and again to see all of its wonderful sites!